LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL 6 - Random Forests.md

 		- Like feature importance but for a single row
 - *Note:*
 	- Useful because you can’t overfit, don’t have to overthink (just splitting on binary columns), etc.
+	- Can ensemble with a separate neural network

 **ALTERNATIVE:** [[PDL 6 - Gradient Boosting]]

+____
+**Problems:**
+- Can’t extrapolate → can only predict values within the range of the training data
+	- Need to make sure no out-of-domain data

+Good for answering these questions:
+1. How confident are we in our predictions using a particular row of data?
+2. For predicting with a particular row of data, what were the most important factors, and how did they influence that prediction?
+3. Which columns are the strongest predictors, which can we ignore?
+4. Which columns are effectively redundant with each other, for purposes of prediction?
+5. How do predictions vary, as we vary these columns?

 # References